ms606/Agile-Developement/README.md

 # Agile-Developement

-##### Why are organisations adopting agile
+##### Why are organizations adopting agile
 1. Volatility
-2. Uncertainity
+2. Uncertainty
 3. Complexity
-4. Ambuiguity
+4. Ambiguity

-Abbreviated term VUCA.
+The abbreviated term VUCA.

 ##### Organizations that go through Agile transformation have also benefited from:
 Build the right products